Associate Professor of International Affairs - Public International Law; Law of Armed Conflict (International Humanitarian Law); Use of Force

 Professor Penny has focused his research at NPSIA primarily on the content and role of international legal principles governing the use of force (in particular the law of armed conflict), and has published numerous journal articles and book chapters in the field, along with two related edited volumes.

 In addition to his academic work, Professor Penny also has substantial practical experience with the development and application of international law in this field.
-He has participated as a member of the Canadian government delegation to numerous multilateral treaty negotiations, both within and outside of the United Nations framework, and has also provided legal advice in operational military environments relating to NATO operations in Afghanistan and Libya.
+He has participated as a member of the Canadian government delegation to numerous multilateral treaty negotiations, both within and outside of the United Nations framework, and has also provided legal advice in operational military environments relating to NATO operations in Afghanistan and Libya (where he served as the personal legal advisor to the operational commander).

 In 2010, Professor Penny was awarded the Meritorious Service Medal (Military Division) by the Governor General of Canada in recognition of his contribution to the negotiation of the Convention on Cluster Munitions.